skx/foth/README.md

   * e.g. `abs`, `even?`, `negate`, `odd?`,
 * Removed all calls to `os.Exit()`
   * We now return `error` objects where appropriate, allowing the caller to detect problems.
-* It is now possible to redefining existing words.
+* It is now possible to redefine existing words.
 * Execute any files specified on the command line.
   * If no files are specified run the REPL.